 Aurora Borealis (Northern Lights)

 This sight is at the top of many lists, however, you need to know the best time to visit and the best location to view this wonder.
 Thingvellir is by far the finest area to see this natural light show.
 Be sure you check the weather so that you have a combination of dark (winter) and partially clear skies.
 Thingvellir is a national park as well as a historic site, so you can sprinkle in some history with the Northern Lights.
+The national parliament of Iceland met at the site from 930 AD until 1798.
+It’s a World Heritage AND “Game of Thrones” site, so bonus.

 You’ll need a 4WD to reach the beautiful landscape of Holuhraun, so be sure you book a reputable tour company with high-quality vehicles equipped to travel on the unique terrain.
 Holuhraun is the newest formed lava flow from the 2014 volcano eruption (you remember, the one that shut down air travel around the world).
 If you peer into the rifts of the lava you’ll see beautifully vivid colors and in some spots steam still fills the air.
 It is a geological wonder to behold, but be careful, stay on the marked paths, and to wear gloves when handling any lava rocks.